 Scientific areas include discovering the diversity of brain cell types to determine their roles in health and disease, creating maps at multiple scales from synapses to the whole brain, imaging the brain in action, linking brain activity to behavior, developing theoretical and data analysis tools, and advancing human neuroscience with innovative stimulating and recording technologies.
 Finally, it will be important to integrate technological and conceptual approaches to understand brain function in both health and disease.

-As the NIH BRAIN Initiative approached its halfway point, a new Working Group of the Advisory Committee to the NIH Director (ACD) assess BRAIN’s progress and advances within the context of the original BRAIN 2025 report, identified key opportunities to apply new and emerging tools to revolutionize our understanding of brain circuits, and designated valuable areas of continued technology development.
+As the NIH BRAIN Initiative approached its halfway point, a new Working Group of the Advisory Committee to the NIH Director (ACD) assessed BRAIN’s progress and advances within the context of the original BRAIN 2025 report, identified key opportunities to apply new and emerging tools to revolutionize our understanding of brain circuits, and designated valuable areas of continued technology development.
 Alongside, the BRAIN Neuroethics Subgroup was tasked with considering the ethical implications of ongoing research and forecasting what the future of BRAIN advancements might entail, crafting a neuroethics “roadmap” for the Initiative.
 The reports, The BRAIN Initiative 2.0: From Cells to Circuits, Toward Cures and The BRAIN Initiative® and Neuroethics: Enabling and Enhancing Neuroscience Advances for Society were endorsed by the ACD on October 21, 2019.
-NIH Director, Dr. Francis Collins accepted the ACD endorsed report and NIH will carefully consider how to integrate the findings of The BRAIN Initiative 2.0: From Cells to Circuits, Toward Cures in future BRAIN Initiative priorities and investments.
+NIH Director, Dr. Francis Collins accepted the ACD endorsed reports and NIH will carefully consider how to integrate both sets of findings in future BRAIN Initiative priorities and investments.